ADeadTrousers/android_device_Unihertz_Atom_LXL/docs/HOW-TO-INSTALL.md

 ### Finishing up

-1. (Optional) At this point, you can then install the latest Magisk and/or OpenGAPPS Nano at your will.
-Note that the size of the system partition might only be enough for the "nano" variant of OpenGAPPS.
-If installing Magisk / OpenGAPPS fails, you can try rebooting into recovery again in advanced menus, then try installing them again.
+1. (Optional) At this point, you can then install the latest Magisk and/or NikGAPPS at your will.
+If installing Magisk / NikGAPPS fails, you can try rebooting into recovery again in advanced menus, then try installing them again.
 2. Select `Reboot System` to reboot into LineageOS and enjoy.
 Note that Magisk might cause your device to boot loop once or twice but it will eventually boot.

 ## Troubleshooting